nghiant3223/handbook/dev/system_design/web_related_definition.md

 - A Web service is a way for two machines to communicate with each other over a network.
 - An application that is run by a web server and that results in a series of URLs that will return their data in a format that is intended to be parsed by a 'generic' computer program instead of by a browser.
 - As a result web services can use any data format they want (as long as both sides agree), but typically something like XML (specifically SOAP or so) or JSON is used.
+- Web services are a simple way of how applications can use the Web.
+They are a way to use Web technologies for providing an Application Programming Interface (API).
 ## Web APIs
 - API stands for Application Programming Interface.
 - It is a collection of communication conventions and subroutines used by various programs to communicate between them.